Table of Contents

 Progression and Prognosis of HSP

 Being a benign disease, the prognosis is excellent with spontaneous resolution.
 Initial episodes of the condition may last several months and there may be relapses as well.
-Complete resolution chances are especially fair if;
+Complete resolution chances are especially fair if:

 - There is mild kidney involvement

-- No neurologic complaints
+- There are no neurologic complaints

 Children younger than 3 years have a mild course as well.
-The long-term prognosis of HSP depends on severity of renal and GI involvement, which are causes of considerable morbidity and mortality.
+The long-term prognosis of HSP depends on the severity of renal and GI involvement, which are causes of considerable morbidity and mortality.